akhilrapole817-glitch/SLP_TakeHome/README.md

 Enter a **VIN** or a **Make/Model/Year** and within seconds you get:

-- **Case Strength Signal** — a calculated verdict (Strong / Moderate / Limited) based on crash involvement, fire incidents, injuries, and active manufacturer recalls
+- **Case Strength Signal** — a rule-based indicator derived from complaint volume, severity markers, and recall presence
 - **Incident Severity Breakdown** — total complaints, crashes, fires, and injuries in card format
 - **Semantic Symptom Search** — search complaints using natural language (e.g. *"engine stalling at highway speeds"*) — the search understands *meaning*, not just keywords
 - **Defect Pattern Analysis** — bar chart of the top complaint components (Engine, Brakes, Steering, etc.)